How Heroku Works

 ~ $ ls

-This will spin up a new dyno, loaded with your release, and then run the bash
+This spins up a new dyno, loaded with your release, and then run the bash

-command - which will provide you with a Unix shell (remember that dynos are effectively isolated virtualized Unix containers).
-Once you’ve terminated your session, or after a period of inactivity, the dyno will be removed.
+command - which provides you with a Unix shell (remember that dynos are effectively isolated virtualized Unix containers).
+Once you’ve terminated your session, or after a period of inactivity, the dyno is removed.

 Changes to the filesystem on one dyno are not propagated to other dynos and are not persisted across deploys and dyno restarts.
 A better and more scalable approach is to use a shared resource such as a database or queue.